canopy-ros/canopy_client/README.md

-# ROS Cloud Multi-Master Framework
+# Canopy Cloud Robotics Framework
 This is the ROS node for the client-side application.